Va-Ns/Fisher_Kernels/README.md

-# Image Classification using the Spatial Pyramid Matching scheme in MATLAB
+# Image Classification using Fisher kernels in MATLAB

 This project is inspired by the code snippets available from Svetlana [Lazebnik et al.](https://slazebni.cs.illinois.edu/).
 It implement the Spatial Pyramid Matching scheme for classifying different scene categories, while yielding the GPU and Parallel Computing Toolboxes of MATLAB.